Fixed-rate ending soon? Don't get caught on your lender's SVR — secure your new rate now (it's free).

 Can You Get a Mortgage on a Low Income?

 If you earn under £25,000 per year, getting a mortgage can feel daunting — but it's absolutely possible.
 The amount you can borrow is typically 4–5.5× your income, so a salary of £20,000 could mean borrowing £80,000–£110,000.
-Combined with the right government scheme, shared ownership, or a joint application, homeownership is within reach.
+Combined with government schemes like Shared Ownership, a joint mortgage, or a guarantor mortgage, homeownership is within reach.
+Our first-time buyer service is designed to help people in exactly this situation.

 • Specialist lenders who focus on affordability, not just salary